 10. “Outside” means to be outside of an enclosed storage facility and visible from any other property, including the public right-of-way.

-13. “Travel trailer” means a vehicle without motive power used or so manufactured or constructed as to permit its being used as a conveyance upon the public streets and highways and so designed to permit the vehicle to be used as a place of human habitation by one or more persons.
-Said vehicle may be up to eight (8) feet in width and its overall length shall not exceed 40-feet unless width and length are in conflict with Chapter 321 Code of Iowa.
+14. “Travel trailer” means a vehicle without motive power used or so manufactured or constructed as to permit its being used as a conveyance upon the public streets and highways and so designed to permit the vehicle to be used as a place of human habitation by one or more persons.
+Said vehicle may be up to eight (8) feet six (6) inches in width and its overall length shall not exceed 45-feet unless width and length are in conflict with Chapter 321 Code of Iowa.
 Such a vehicle shall be customarily or ordinarily used for vacation or recreational purposes and not used as a place for human habitation.
 If any such vehicle is used in this State as a place for human habitation for more than 90 consecutive days in one location, it shall be classed as mobile home regardless of the size limitations herein provided.
 The term “travel trailer” does not include a vehicle that is so designed as to permit it to be towed exclusively by a motorcycle.

 1. Abandoned Vehicles.
 Abandoned and junk vehicles are declared to be a public nuisance creating a hazard to the health and safety of the public because they invite plundering, create fire hazards, attract vermin and present physical dangers to the safety and well being of children and other citizens.
 The accumulation and outside storage of such vehicles is in the nature of rubbish, litter and unsightly debris and is a blight on the landscape and a detriment to the environment.